JoergFiedler/freebsd-ansible-demo/README.md

     ANSIBLE_VERBOSE=-v ANSIBLE_TAGS=host vagrant provision

-Note: Using tags only works after you run the complete playbook.
+Note: Tags only works after you run the complete playbook.
 They are intended to update specific jails later on.

 To run this demo using Amazon EC2 type this.